 The FPRUtility - sourceArchive option creates a source archive (FSA) file from a specified FPR file and removes the source code from the FPR file.
 You can extract the source code from an FPR file, merge an existing source archive (FSA) back into an FPR file, or recover source files from a source archive.

 To archive data:

 '''

-FPRUtility -sourceArchive -extract -project <project>.fpr -f
+FPRUtility -sourceArchive -extract -project coutputArchive>.fsa

-<outputArchive>.fsa

 '''

 To archive data to a folder: